Yao228/alx-low_level_programming/0x0B-malloc_free/README.md

 File 100-strtow.c is a function that splits a string into words.

-File holberton.h is a header file contaning all the function prototypes.
+File main.h is a header file contaning all the function prototypes.